Equality and Inclusion

 SCRA Equalities Statistics

-SCRA will publish statistics in line with The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012.
+SCRA will publish statistics in line with The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 as amended.

 Click here to view SCRA’s Staff Equalities Statistics 2014.